kyleniemeyer/kyleniemeyer.com/CV/index.markdown

 ==========

 **Oregon State University**, Corvallis, OR
-Assistant Professor, Senior Research, 2014--
+*Assistant Professor (Senior Research)* 2014--
+Efforts include performing research, teaching mechanical engineering courses, pursuing externally funded research programs, and advising students.
+Research interests focus on computational modeling for multi-physics fluid flows relevant to applications in aerospace, transportation, and energy systems.

 **Oregon State University**, Corvallis, OR
-Postdoctoral Researcher, 2013--2014
+*Postdoctoral Researcher*, 2013--2014
+Performed research in various areas and taught a mechanical engineering course.
+Lead researcher on industrially supported project investigating the performance of various fuels in advanced combustion engines, responsible for monthly progress reports and ensuring progress under overall guidance of PI.
+In addition, performed research into chemical reaction mechanism reduction

 **Case Western Reserve University**, Cleveland, Ohio
-Graduate Research Assistant, 2008--2013
+*Graduate Research Assistant*, 2008--2013
 Pursued research on methods to reduce the cost of detailed chemistry in combustion modeling, including mechanism reduction approaches and GPU computing.
 Helped advise a junior graduate student.
 Lead writer for multiple grant proposals, including NSF and DOE.

 **United Technologies Research Center**, East Hartford, Connecticut
-Summer Research Intern, Summer 2011
+*Summer Research Intern*, Summer 2011
 Developed new method to accelerate reactive flow simulations for hypersonics using graphics processing units (GPUs).
 Presented results and future work, as well as deliverables, to upper-level management.
 Worked with Drs.
 Jeremiah
 C. Lee and Catalin G. Fotache in the Combustion Group.
 This work led to a [conference paper](/files/pubs/niemeyer_etal_essci2011.pdf).

 **[Ars Technica](http://arstechnica.com/)**
-Associate Science Writer, June 2011--
+*Associate Science Writer*, June 2011--
 Reported on scientific articles covering a range of topics (e.g., energy, climate, technology) to a technically but not necessarily scientifically literate audience, with audiences of in the tens of thousands each month.